prakhar20394/prakhar20394/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a UX/UI Intern at Government e-Marketplace, solving problems through Design
 - 🌱 I’m currently learning HTML CSS and JavaScript.
+Exploring different possibilities in AR/VR/Metaverse.
 I am also trying to get a hold on Competitive Programming in all the free time I get.
 - 👯 I’m looking to collaborate on technology for a positive change, I am always looking towards solving real problems
 - 🤔 I’m looking for help with mentorship and guidance for getting into UX/UI Design and Development.
 - 💬 I'm always thinking about Food, Cars, Machines, People and Design